Where to stay in Honduras?

 La Ceiba and Pico Bonito National Park (jungle & adventure)

 La Ceiba is a great base for exploring Pico Bonito National Park, known for its tropical jungle, rivers, and outdoor activities.
-Depending on your preferences, you can stay in town (more practical) or choose a lodge deep in nature for a true tropical immersion.
+Depending on your preferences, you can stay in town, which is more practical, or choose a lodge deep in nature for a true tropical immersion.
 It’s a solid option if you want to add a jungle stop to your itinerary.

 Tela and the mainland Caribbean coast (quieter beaches)